aliazcaa/homepage/README.md

-Personal webpage for aliazcaa artist CV
+Personal webpage for aliazcaa, can be whatever I want and will be slowly update it